 As more utilities adopt machine learning, they become capable of going beyond traditional risk management (controlling the various things that could go wrong) to achieve true resilience—being ready to quickly recognize and respond to a wide range of situations.

-While technology makes this evolution possible, utilities must recognize the shift in mindset needed for a successful machine learning strategy.
+While the growing use of predictive analytics in the energy industry makes this evolution possible, utilities must recognize the shift in mindset needed for a successful machine learning strategy.
 Utility companies have historically operated according to fixed plans, addressing risk management through rules and regulations.
 In an environment that’s increasingly dynamic and fluid, this approach can only go so far.
-By utilizing data daily to address issues before they can become problems, utilities can achieve the agility they need to improve safety, control costs, manage compliance, and deliver more reliable service to their customers in a rapidly changing environment.
+When utilities leverage analytics in various use cases, they can achieve the agility they need to improve safety, control costs, manage compliance, and deliver more reliable service to their customers in a rapidly changing environment.